radams15/CircuitTesterDocs/Implementation/docs/stage5.md

 ## Review

 The program is starting to work very well, and this simple stage helped to make the program work almost completely.
+The only thing to complete after this is the saving and loading

 The hardest part of this was figuring out how to convert the canvas into node numbers, as I created a number of failed python prototypes that never worked properly.